libp2p/observer-toolkit/packages/proto/README.md

 <a id="clientsignal-messages"></a>
 #### `ClientSignal` messages

 All signals from the Observer client to the server use this message type.
-It contains a `version` similar to the `version` of a `ProtocolDataPacket` message, a `signal` enum indicating the type of signal, and optional fields specific to signal types.
+It contains a `version` similar to the `version` of a `ServerMessage` message, a `signal` enum indicating the type of signal, and optional fields specific to signal types.

 Signal types available are: